joerodgers/spo-lookbook-template-applicator/README.md

         -ResourceGroup  'rg-example-prod-eastus'
 ```
 ## App Service Managed Identity Permission
-After the App Service has been successfully provisioned in Azure, retrieve the App Service's Managed Identity's objectId from the Azure portal, under the Identity blade.
+After the App Service has been successfully provisioned in Azure, retrieve the App Service's Managed Identity objectId from the Azure portal, under the Identity blade.

 In order for the App Service's System Assigned Managed Identity (Service Principal) to access sites in SharePoint Online, it needs to be granted *Sites.FullControl.All* rights to the Office 365 tenant.
 The PowerShell script *grant-msi-permission.ps1* will grant the necessary permission, however this script must be run as a Azure AD Administrator since it's granting a Application permssion to the service principal.
+The FunctionMSIObjectId parameter is the objectId value retrived from the Azure portal.

 ### Example
 ```powershell